Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

 \subsection{Baseline and Experimental Setting}

-To demonstrate the importance of visual information for locomotion in complex environments, as well as the effectiveness of our Transformer model, we compare our method to a \textit{State-Only} baseline that only uses proprioceptive states, a \textit{Depth-Only} baseline that only uses visual observations, as well as a baseline that uses both proprioceptive states and vision, but without our proposed Transformer; we denote this as the \textit{State-Depth-Concat} baseline.
-For the State-Depth-Concat baseline, we use the exact same MLP proprioceptive encoder and ConvNet visual encoder as our method.
-Instead of using a Transformer to fuse multi-modality features, the State-Depth-Concat baseline uses a linear projection to project visual features into a feature vector that has the same dimensions as the proprioceptive features.
-The State-Depth-Concat baseline then concatenates the projected visual features and proprioceptive features, and feeds it into the value and policy networks of PPO.
-We train all agents using PPO~\cite{ppo} and share the same proprioceptive and visual encoder for the value and policy network.
+To demonstrate the importance of visual information for locomotion in complex environments, as well as the effectiveness of our Transformer model, we compare our method to: \textit{State-Only} baseline that only uses proprioceptive states; \textit{Depth-Only} baseline that only uses visual observations; \textit{State-Depth-Concat} that uses both proprioceptive states and vision, but without our proposed Transformer.
+The State-Depth-Concat baseline uses a linear projection to project visual features into a feature vector that has the same dimensions as the proprioceptive features.
+The State-Depth-Concat baseline then concatenates both features and feeds it into the value and policy networks.
+We also introduce a \textit{Hierarchical Reinforcement Learning (HRL)} baseline as described in \cite{jain2020pixels}, but without the use of the trajectory generator for a fair comparison (We follow \cite{jain2020pixels} faithfully and our results indicate that it works as expected).
+We train all agents using PPO~\citep{ppo} and share the same proprioceptive and visual encoder for the value and policy network.

-\textbf{Evaluation Metric and Training Samples.} We evaluate policies by measuring their mean episode return, as well as two domain-specific evaluation metrics: (i) the distance an agent moved along its target direction; and (ii) the number of time steps in which there is collision between the robot and obstacles, measured over the course of an episode.
-In all experiments, each episode has a maximum length of 1000 time steps.
-For each experiment, we train all methods for 15M samples with 5 different random seeds, and report mean and standard deviation of the final policy.
+\textbf{Evaluation Metric and Training Samples.} We evaluate policies by their mean episode return, and two domain-specific evaluation metrics: (i) the distance (in meters) an agent moved along its target direction; and (ii) the number of collisions with obstacles per episode (with length of 1k steps).
+The collision is examined at every time step. , and we only compute the collision when the robot pass by at least one obstacle.
+We train all methods for 15M samples with 5 different random seeds and report the mean and standard deviation of the final policies.